-4.1.
-School principals are responsible for the management of the school, the staff providing educational programs and the safety of all students.

-(a) A school principal has authority to exclude any animal, including guide dogs / service dogs and service animals, from entry onto school premises and school building(s), as an accommodation for a parent, guardian or visitor, provided that the parent, guardian or visitor is offered appropriate alternative accommodation to meet the their demonstrated disability-related needs.

-(b) School principals, before admitting a guide dog / service dog or service animal into the school or school-related activities with the parent, guardian or visitor handler, shall require them to submit a completed application, included in Appendix A of the procedure. (c) Before admitting a service animal, the school principal shall require the parent, guardian or visitor to submit a completed application, included in Appendix B of the procedure.
+- 4.1 School principals/board personnel are responsible for the management of the school/board facility, the staff providing educational programs and the safety of all students. - (a) A school principal/board personnel has authority to exclude any animal, including guide dogs/service dogs and service animals, from entry onto school premises and school building(s)/board facilities, as an accommodation for a parent, guardian or visitor, provided that the parent, guardian or visitor is offered appropriate alternative accommodation to meet their demonstrated disability-related needs. - (b) School principals/board personnel, before admitting a guide dog/service dog or service animal into the school/board facility with the parent, guardian or visitor handler, shall require them to submit a completed application, included in Appendix A of the procedure. - (c) Before admitting a service animal, the school principal/board personnel shall review Appendix B of the procedure to ensure that the application requirements have been met and implemented.

-- 4.2.
-On receipt of an application for a guide dog / service dog or service animal, the school principal shall review the application for completeness and may request any additional information or clarification necessary to assess the request for accommodation. - 4.3.
-The school principal shall be responsible for communication with the parent, guardian or visitor with respect to the accommodation process, and, where approved, the implementation and management of the accommodation.
+- 4.2 On receipt of an application for a guide dog/service dog or service animal, the school principal/board personnel shall review the application for completeness and may request any additional information or clarification necessary to assess the request for accommodation. - 4.3 The school principal/board personnel shall be responsible for communication with the parent, guardian or visitor with respect to the accommodation process, and, where approved, the implementation and management of the accommodation.